 Throughout the year, schools conduct training and drills to help better prepare students and staff for possible emergency situations.
 When a school is confronted with an emergency, staff will assess the situation and then decide on a course of action.

 Schools conduct drills throughout the year to rehearse emergency procedures.
-These exercises prepare students and staff to act quickly and help to minimize a student’s fear during a real emergency.
+These exercises prepare students and staff to act quickly and help to minimize a student’s fear during a real school emergency.

 |Lock-Down||Lock-Downs are usually used in response to acts or threats of violence to students and/or staff directly impacting the school.
 During a Lock-Down all doors to and within the school are locked.
 No one is permitted in or out of any area once it has been locked.
 Students and staff must respond very quickly to a Lock-Down command to get to a safe location before doors are locked.
 No one, other than law enforcement, is permitted access to the building until the Lock-Down is over.|